-I have put together this Ultimate Guide of the 11 Best Siargao Beaches including where to find them and what to expect!
+I have put together this complete guide to the 11 BEST Beaches In Siargao including where to find them and what to expect at each one.

-Also in this Siargao Beaches Guide, I have included some useful information on where to stay in Siargao, how to get around, recommended Siargao tours and the best time to visit.
+Also in this post, I have included some useful information on where to stay in Siargao, how to get around, recommended Siargao tours, and the best time to visit the island.

 11 BEST SIARGAO BEACHES